Goldmund-Wyldebeast-Wunderliebe/gww.buildout-fabric/README.rst

 1. https://intranet.gw20e.com/projects/nuffic/new-prd-release

-Prepairing Nuffic Appie environments
+Prepairing Appie environments
 ------------------------------------

-All Nuffic portals are contained in Appie environments.
+All Plone portals are contained in Appie environments.
 Appie users are 'locked' accounts by default.
 If a user is locked two exclamation marks can be seen in /etc/shadow